bburns/PyVoyager/README.md

     Neptune-Voyager2-Neptune-Wide,C1137509,C1140815
     Neptune-Voyager2-Triton-Narrow,C1139255,C1140614

-The alternative would be to base this more automatically on distance from the planet and angular radius, but that might be a future enhancement - it would also allow for a gradual slow-down and speed up around closest approach.
+The alternative would be to base this more automatically on distance from the planet and angular radius, but that might be a future enhancement - it would also allow for a gradual slow-down around closest approach.

 The PDS volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
 The resulting file (`db/files.csv`) looks like this: